Los Bravos

-Los Bravos were a Spanish beat group, formed in 1965 and based in Madrid.
-They are most well known for their debut single "Black Is Black" which reached No. 2 in the United Kingdom in July 1966 and No. 4 in the United States (the first Spanish group to do so), selling over a million records worldwide.
+Los Bravos are a Spanish beat group, formed in 1965 and based in Madrid.
+They are most well known for their debut single "Black Is Black" which reached No. 2 in the United Kingdom in July 1966, No. 4 in the United States and No. 1 in Canada (the first Spanish group to do so), selling over a million records worldwide, and for their 1968 hit "Bring a Little Lovin'", which reached No. 51 in the United States and No. 22 in Canada.